businessglitch/Carleton-rooms/README.md

-# Rooms is a project that displays class schedules for every room at Carleton University
+# Rooms

-## Rooms project, hosted on firebase
+## Rooms hosted on firebase is a project that displays class schedules for every room at Carleton University

-## Can be accessed here https://rooms-server.firebaseapp.com/
+### Can be accessed here https://rooms-server.firebaseapp.com/